Suffering from anxiety generally involves worry, fear, and rumination about the future.

 A Note on Art Therapy for Anxiety

-There is a certain magic in the act of creating; even young children expressing themselves through art appear not to have a care in the world.
+There is a certain magic in the act of creating; young children expressing themselves through art appear not to have a care in the world.

-Art therapy also has been described as creating a cathartic release of positive feelings (Curl, 2008).
+Art therapy has also been described as creating a cathartic release of positive feelings (Curl, 2008).
 Research supports this idea, as art therapy has been found effective for the reduction of anxiety and other psychological symptoms across multiple populations.

 Here are some noteworthy examples: